johnnygoblue/treasureIsland/README.md

 --- STATS ---
 ```

-The total lines show the number of tiles searched.
-If a location is added to a
+The total lines show the number of tiles that were investigated, or were the
+current location at some point in time.
+If a location is added to a container
-container but never removed, it is *NOT* counted in its respective total.
+but it is never removed, it is *NOT* counted in its respective total.
 A line
-displaying the number of search parties that went ashore must be included.
+displaying the number of times a search party went ashore must be included.
 If a
 path to the treasure is found, include a line with the length of the path, and
 another line with the location of the treasure.
 Path length doesn't count the
 starting and ending locations, but rather the the steps between them.
 A hunt